uboone/OpenSamples/README.md

 ## License and citation

-Samples are released under [CC-by license](https://creativecommons.org/licenses/by/4.0/), allowing users to freely reuse the data with the requirement of giving appropriate credit to the collaboration for providing the datasets.
+Samples are released under a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/deed.en_US) license.
+This license allows users to freely reuse the data with the requirement of giving appropriate credit to the collaboration for providing the datasets.

 Suggested text for acknowledgment is the following:<br>
 *We acknowledge the MicroBooNE Collaboration for making publicly available the data sets [data set DOI] employed in this work.
 These data sets consist of simulated neutrino interactions from the Booster Neutrino Beamline overlaid on top of cosmic data collected with the MicroBooNE detector [2017 JINST 12 P02017].*